sidharthnair7/truecopy/README.md

 ## Deploy (one container, judge-safe)

 The `Dockerfile` builds the frontend, then the jar, then runs it on a JRE.
-Any Docker host works (Render, Railway, Fly); `render.yaml` is a ready Blueprint and `DEPLOY.md` is the click-by-click.
+Any Docker host works (Render, Railway, Fly), and `render.yaml` is a ready Blueprint.
 Environment:

 | Variable | Purpose |
 |---|---|